kenya-sk/deep-individual-tracker/README.md

 g++ -o video2image video2image.cpp -std=c++11 `pkg-config --cflags opencv` `pkg-config --libs opencv`
 ```

 2. By clicking the image, labeling is done and training data is created.
 To input the path of image file.
+To press "D" when you mistake annotation
 ```
-python3 image2trainingData.py
+python3 img2train.py
 ```

 3. If you want training data of arbitrary frames, to create it by the following procedure.
 To input the path of video file.
 To press "P" when the desired frame appear.
+To press "D" when you mistake annotation.
 To press "S" when you finish selecting feature point and want to save.
 To press "Q" when you want to finish creating training data.
 ```
-python3 video2training_data.py
+python3 video2train.py
 ```